TRENT-OS/test_logserver/README.md

   "app_lvl_warning" has a filter on the server side set to the "WARNING" level, and the client "app_cl_filter_error" has a filter set to the "ERROR" level on the client-side.
+* SendsIllFormattedString - Client that is expected to cause a fault because of logging an entry with format specifiers but no arguments.
+The failure is expected to occur on the client-side.
 * LogServer - The log server that is in charge of logging functionality.

 The following features are presented in the demo: